Sharing is caring!

 • Since this is a super small crochet project, gauge is not important.
 See project size below.

-Project size: The finished crochet Christmas tree will measure approximately 4.5” (11.5 cm), without the stick, when you use the recommend yarn and hook size.
+Project size: The finished crochet Christmas tree will measure approximately 4.5” (11.5 cm), without the stick, when you use the recommended yarn and hook size.

 • approx.: approximately